// Advanced Wilderness Life Support ® in the UK.

 Who is the course for?:

 It is appropriate for any licensed medical professional, or medical professional in training, who has an interest in wilderness activities.
+It is a foundation level course to introduce those who are already medically qualified (see pre requisites below), to the wilderness medicine.

 Licensed medical professionals should take the AWLS course, thus any one who holds of these degrees: MD, PhD, PA, NP, RN, Paramedic, EMT, current CMT1, FREC 4.
 It also includes medical professionals who may not see emergency care or general practice responsibilities on a day to day basis (ie: podiatrist, OBGYN).
 Our graduates include outdoor enthusiasts, expedition participants, US Army, UK and other military medical personnel, wilderness medicine academics, and Wilderness Medical Society Fellowship candidates.